Picture of grapes.

 • One coupon booklet:

-• Coupons are contained in a holder, the holder must accompany the coupons at all times:
+• Coupons are contained in a holder which must always accompany the coupons:

-• The holder only is signed by you or a *proxy before going to the market, or when you receive it in-person.
+• The holder is signed by you or a proxy* before going to the market, or when you receive the holder in-person.

 • At the market, you or a proxy will sign each coupon, in front of the farmer, when it is spent.
 Your signature or that of your proxy on the holder, must match the signature on the coupon.

-• *A proxy is a trusted individual who you authorize to spend the coupons on your behalf, when you are unable to go to the market yourself.
-It may be helpful to let the person distributing the coupons know that you have a proxy,.
+• *A proxy is a trusted individual who you can give permission to spend the coupons on your behalf if you are unable to go to the market yourself.
+It may be helpful to let the person distributing the coupons know that you have a proxy.

-• You are allowed up to two (2) proxies.
+• You are allowed to have up to two proxies.

 What do you need to provide to receive the coupons?